On Male Nudes in Art History

 Early History of the Male Nude

 The first major culture to celebrate the naked male body was that of ancient Greece, where male sexual relationships were common practice.
-Imagining their Gods to look like perfect humans, the ancient world have translated this idealizing quality to other subjects too.
+Imagining their Gods to look like perfect humans, the ancient world has translated this idealizing quality to other subjects too, including arts.
 From 7th-century BC kouroi to 5th-century contrapposto, the male nude revered a physical form, symbolizing virility, strength and power.

 From proud depictions which characterized the Antiquity, the male nude became awkward in the culture of the middle ages, with depictions becoming slight and slender.
 The nudity itself was associated with Original Sin and questions of (im)morality, turning into something to be embarrassed about.

 In the culture of Renaissance Europe, the nude underwent yet another transformation.
 Inspired by Antiquity and the school of thought associated with humanism, the depictions became naturalistic, while the appreciation of the human body was renewed.
 Certainly, the most iconic male nude from this period is Michelangelo’s David.
 The realistic bodily structure continued to be valued all through the 18th century.

 The 19th-century provided one final opportunity for the classical tradition of the male nude.
 These masculine and naturalistic renderings include Rodin‘s sculpture The Age of Bronze, The Thinker and The Kiss, as well as George Minne’s Adolescent I and Theodore Gericault‘s painting Male Nude.
 At the turn of the century, artistic depiction of all-male recreational and social activities became popular, especially bathing scenes, with the artist serving as a voyeur of sorts.
 At the same time, the sexually-charged gaze into an intimate all-male enclave began to emerge.